opentracing/opentracing-java/opentracing-examples/README.md

 List of patterns:

-- **activate_deactivate** - callbacks finish at some time.
+- **activate_deactivate** - actions are executed by scheduler.
-It shows continuation as a solution to finish span when last callback is completed.
+It shows continuation as a solution to finish span when last action is completed.
 - **active_span_replacement** - start an isolated task and query for its result in another task/thread
 - **client_server** - typical client-server example
 - **common_request_handler** - one request handler for all requests